Our Forest School Certified Staff

 Background: BSc (Env.), B.Ed., Standard First Aid-Level C and CPR

 Christine is strongly influenced by her childhood in rural West-Africa where she freely played outdoors every day.
 Some of her favourite childhood memories, that she enjoys reliving with her two boys, are climbing trees, jumping in mud puddles, listening to crickets on a hot summer evening, and reading a good book on the veranda on a rainy day.
 In her teen years, Christine fed her love of nature and developed her leadership skills through involvement in Girl Guides, summer camps and wilderness canoe trips.
 She studied Environmental Science and has considerable experience in nature interpretation and outdoor education.
 This led her to a career in teaching.
 She taught 6 years at public and private elementary schools before taking a break to raise a family.
 A teacher at heart with a passion for nature and a connection with music, Christine keeps herself pleasantly occupied leading preschool music programs in the community and out of her home.
 Christine’s past-times include gardening, camping, canoeing, biking, cross-country skiing, travelling, learning foreign languages, singing and exploring the forest with her boys.
-Christine leads the bilingual Family Drop-in program and is eager to promote the value of a Forest School education.
+Christine is eager to promote the value of a Forest School education.
 She strongly believes that meaningful exposure to the wonders of nature should be accessible to all.

 In the words of Richard Louv, author of “Last Child in the Woods”, “Every child needs nature.
 Not just the ones with parents who appreciate nature.
 Not only those of a certain economic class or culture or set of abilities.
 Every child.”